dwp/govuk-casa/docs/events.md

 - `previousContext` is a snapshot of the context as it was at the beginning of the request lifecycle, and
 - `session` the current session to which the change has been written
 - `userInfo` (default = undefined) an object holding general data that _may_ have been passed through from point at which the event was triggered (read more below)

+Note that each event listener function **MUST** be synchronous.
+The events may be triggered multiple times throughout each request lifecycle so are _not_ suitable for asynchronous operations.

 Note that the `waypoint-change` events are only triggered if data has actually _changed_.
 If there was no data previously stored for a waypoint, then no event is triggered.
 If you need an alternative to this mechanism, then consider using the `context-change` event instead as this will be triggered on _every_ persisted change to the context.